Planning to import to Vietnam but not sure where to start? These in-depth Vietnam import regulations explained can be your saving guideline.

 And that’s pretty much it!
 However, there are certain goods that foreign-based firms are permitted to import into Vietnam according to Circular 34/2013/TT-BCT.
 But we will get to these later.

-Understanding the tax system in Vietnam, especially Vietnam import tax is crucial to every new business player before joining this potential market.
+Understanding the tax system in Vietnam, especially Vietnam import duties are crucial to every new business player before joining this potential market.
 Let’s get to know some general information about them.

 According to Import and Export Tax Law, Object and Non-Object of Taxation can be defined as below: